 Lift stations are a necessary part of any septic or onsite wastewater treatment system that resides in an area where the gradient (or slope) doesn't allow for a natural downhill flow of sewage and waste.
 A lift station is used to pump the wastewater from a low level to a higher level where it can be stored and pumped out.

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County Rockland County, and Sullivan County, New York.
 We specialize in pumping out septic and sewer lift stations or pump stations.

 How Does Your Lift Station Work?